-The Museum of Policing in Devon & Cornwall is celebrating its part in marking the achievements of outstanding police officers working across the two counties, and the Isles of Scilly.
+In June this year the Museum of Policing in Devon & Cornwall celebrated its part in marking the achievements of outstanding police officers working across the two counties, and the Isles of Scilly.

 Devon & Cornwall Police first annual ‘Excellence in Policing Awards’ event took place in June at Sandy Park conference centre, Exeter, where a total of 22 honours and certificates were presented by the Acting Chief Constable Jim Colwell, Police & Crime Commissioner Alison Hernandez, and the Chair of the Museum’s board of trustees, Steve Pearce QPM DL.